Stockhorn Arena

-Stockhorn Arena (formerly known as Arena Thun) is a football stadium in the city of Thun, Switzerland.
+Visana Stadion (formerly known as Arena Thun between 2011 and 2014 and as Stockhorn Arena between 2014 and 2026) is a football stadium in the city of Thun, Switzerland.
 It has a capacity of 10,000 spectators and opened in 2011.
 It is the home of FC Thun men and women's team of the Swiss Super League.

 History

 From 1954 until 2011, Stadion Lachen was the home ground of Swiss side FC Thun.
 In the early 2000s, however, the Swiss Football League claimed that the old stadium did not meet the minimal stadium requirements and that it was no longer fit for football in the highest division.
 The club received an exemption to play at the Lachen for a few more years, but was asked either to renovate extensively or to build a new stadium.

 In 2006, the citizens of Thun refused to finance a new stadium with public funds, leaving FC Thun in a bind: without a new stadium the club would be ineligible to play professionally.
 General contractor HRS offered to finance a new stadium, with a shopping center on the same area (the Panorama Center), located 1.8 km northwest of Stadion Lachen.
 In 2007 the contracts were signed, and the construction work began in spring 2010.
 The new stadium - at that time called Arena Thun - was officially inaugurated on 9 July 2011, with a friendly match between 1.
 FC Köln and FC Thun.
 Köln's striker Milivoje Novaković was the first player to score in the new arena (5'), and the game ended in a tie (2:2).